ASHA's Research Mentoring (ARM) Network: Clinical Practice Research Institute

 CPRI welcomes researchers new to these areas of focus, as well as experienced researchers ready to scale-up their clinical investigations.
 Funds support grant planning and preparation with collaborators or consultants.
 The goal of participation in CPRI is to complete a U.S. federal research grant proposal within 12 months of participation.

 The purpose of CPRI is to accelerate the generation of research to support evidence-based practice in CSD.
 The discipline has a critical need for an expanded and strengthened evidence base to inform federal and state regulatory policies and administrative decisions about funding services for those with communication disorders, and to advance clinical practice.

 - applied for federal research funding (e.g., a research grant such as an R03 or R01, fellowship, or career-development award), not including loan repayment awards, scholarships, personnel preparation grant, or small business innovation research grants (e.g., SBIR);

-- are in a position to advance or shift their programs of research to focus on topics relevant to surveillance, prevention, identification, diagnosis, assessment, treatment, outcomes measurement, quality improvement, and/or service delivery, through single-subject experimental designs as well as large clinical trials.
+- research focus on a topic relevant to epidemiology, prevention, assessment, diagnosis, intervention, outcomes measurement, knowledge translation, and/or implementation science, through single-subject experimental designs as well as large clinical trials;

 Researchers who have not yet applied for federal research funding might be eligible for ASHA's Pathways or Lessons for Success programs.

-Applicants must complete an online application form, upload several PDF documents through the online application system, and submit the entire package by 11:59 p.m.
-EST, December 9, 2013.
-See the application requirements for details.
+The application period opens in September and closes in January.
+Applicants must complete an online application form, upload several PDF documents, and submit the entire package by the established deadline.
+See the application instructions for complete details.